benko/ocp4-lab-deployment/README.md

-For external access, indeed for *anything* beyond simply provisioning that initial ``services`` VM, but not even configuring it, you will need an additional directly accessible interface, and subsequently OpenVPN listening on it so you can get into the cluster.
+For external access, indeed for *anything* beyond simply provisioning that initial ``services`` VM, but not even configuring it, you will need an additional directly accessible interface, and subsequently an OpenVPN listening on it so you (and the playbooks) can get into the cluster.

-The idea is your laptop is an external client to the airgapped system, so it needs a VPN connection to access the resources - a nice real-life scenario.
+The idea is your control node is an external client to the airgapped system, so it needs a VPN connection to access the resources - a nice real-life scenario.

-See the section below and the service provisioning playbook for more on configuration; bottom line, you will need to add the bridged iface manually after installation.
+See the section below, ``group_vars/all.yml``, and the service provisioning playbook for more on configuration.

 ### Playtime Configuration Variables